Read very carefully:

 Who do we contact?

-GoBeyond, LLC (GBD) only contacts individuals who specifically request that we do so or in the event that they have signed up to receive our free newsletters or have purchased one of our products.
+GoBeyond, Inc. (GBD) only contacts individuals who specifically request that we do so or in the event that they have signed up to receive our free newsletters or have purchased one of our products.

 What information do we collect?